flatironinstitute/CaImAn/docs/source/Installation.rst

 CaImAn installation consists of two steps:

 1. Install the CaImAn package
-2. Setting up the caimanmanager which will setup a directory with all the demos, test datasets etc.
+2. Setting up the caimanmanager which will setup a directory with all the demos and test datasets.

 Installing CaImAn
 -----------------